duckduckgo/duckduckhack-docs/frontend-reference/subtemplates.md

     ...
     options: {
         ...
-        buy: Spice.kwixer.buy // a function reference
+        buy: DDH.kwixer.buy // a function reference
     }
 }
 ```

 Wondering why this is a variable path - and no '.handlebars' extension?
 That's because *handlebars* files are compiled into JavaScript functions so they can be used with data.
 Instead of referencing the file itself, we reference the resulting function.
-In this example, `share/spice/kwixer/buy.handlebars` is compiled and becomes available as `Spice.kwixer.buy`.
+In this example, `share/spice/kwixer/buy.handlebars` is compiled and becomes available as `DDH.kwixer.buy`.

+> If you are [specifying display options in Perl](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html) (in the case of Goodies), make sure to specify the sub-template value as a string, not a function reference.

 ## Using Style Guide Elements